 “Say I have a partner and we make an agreement to have barrier-free sex… We make that agreement with the understanding that we will be open and transparent about our sexual behavior with other people—and if our barrier usage with somebody else changes, that we would notify each other.
 Say that same partner goes and sleeps with somebody barrier-free and then comes back to me.
 Now, the person at that point has violated an agreement we had… But have they violated my consent?
 They haven’t violated my sexual consent or my body because they haven’t slept with me.
 If they did that and didn’t tell me—that, to me, would be cheating… If they tell me, it’s a renegotiation of our agreement.” —Heath

 “Lying about going on dates.” —Nicole

 “When my partner is starting to date someone new but they don’t say anything about it, I consider that cheating.
 [An ex] cheated on me by not telling me about another woman that he went on dates with twice.
-The reason I found out was because he called me and told wanted to see less of me (we only saw each other once a week) and wanted to see more of her because she’s familiar with sex club scene.” —Olivia
+The reason I found out was because he called me and told me that he wanted to see less of me (we only saw each other once a week) and wanted to see more of her because she’s familiar with the sex club scene.” —Olivia